 "Comparisons" by Sir Lawrence Alma Tadema‘I Keep a Different List’ and Other Poetry by Red Hawk The Society December 13, 2017 Beauty, Culture, Humor, Poetry 5 Comments I Keep A Different List My neighbor counts his losses and his gains, but I keep track of raindrops when it rains; he makes note of coins and dollar bills while I am watching ants upon their hills; while he is in the office making money, I go out among the bees to gather honey, and when he comes home tired and goes online, I am in the back yard drinking wine.
 My wife and I sit in the gathering dark and watch the lightning bugs and bright stars spark until we disappear, are covered up with night, while my neighbor plots his life by computer light.
 The Loss of Innocence Perhaps you’ve heard the wind come through the leaves like a child’s fingers rustling paper, and how just afterwards everything goes still and even in the warmest air a subtle chill moves momentarily across the land, as if there were a loss, and something grieves for what it once had and cannot retrieve.
 There is an ancient memory in the land which moves unseen through dust and dirt and stone the way it does through blood and flesh and bone.
 What has been lost we can barely understand: we cast aside our love of Earth like scattered leaves.
 The land itself is filled with deep remorse, the way the heart is broken by divorce.
 The Directions To the Lunatic Asylum Were Confusing (James Tate) Perhaps we made a wrong turn by the lake and arrived at your family’s by mistake.
 It could have been an orderly or doctor, but I think most likely it was your father who cursed about the awful kitchen stink and your mom poured the burnt soup down the sink.
 Your brother threw his milk glass on the floor and during prayers your aunt began to snore.
 Don’t get me wrong, I’m really very pleased to meet your family, but when your uncle sneezed and wiped his nose upon the cloth napkin I thought we’d wound up in the loony bin.
 If I’m not clear, I beg you to forgive: I can’t tell lunatic from relative.
 Red Hawk is a school teacher in Monticello, Arkansas who has published numerous poetry and non-fiction books through Hohm Press.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 5 Responses Joe Tessitore December 13, 2017 What an interesting vision you have!
 I hope we get to see more of it.
 Reply David Watt December 13, 2017 Striking poems, with a distinctive stamp.
 I am also looking forward to seeing more.
 Reply Bob McGinness December 13, 2017 I loved the list but read at night and surely missed by computer light Reply David Hollywood December 15, 2017 Great observation and reality in all of these poems.
 Well done and thank you.
 Reply J. Simon Harris December 15, 2017 Very nice work.
 I especially liked the second one, “The Loss of Innocence.”
 The personification of Earth is powerful, and the imagery is moving.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.